CognitiveScale/cortex-certifai-examples/models/containerized_model/DEPLOYMENT.md

 ## Step 4 - Running a remote scan

 ### Pre-requisites
-- datasets have to be in cloud storage (`s3`) and accessible by the same credentials that the scanner uses for writing reports; scan definition needs to have this url
+- datasets have to be in cloud storage (`s3`) and accessible by the same credentials that the scanner uses for writing reports; "datasets" section in the scan definition needs to be point to this cloud storage URL.
 - model artifact has to be pushed; model deployment restarted on update of artifact

 ### Update Scan definition file with valid endpoints